-Janson Wu has served as GLAD’s executive director since December 2014, following following nine years as a staff attorney and then deputy director.
+Janson Wu has served as GLAD’s executive director since December 2014, following nine years as a staff attorney.

-During his time at GLAD, Janson has been deeply involved in the breadth of GLAD’s work, including the rights of LGBT elders, family law and parentage, employment benefits, transgender rights, DOMA, and marriage equality.
-He served on the legal teams of many of GLAD’s significant cases, including the DOMA challenges Gill v.
-OPM and Pedersen v.
-OPM, and the successful asylum case of Ugandan activist John Abdallah Wambere.
-In 2012, in the case In re Madelyn B, Janson successfully argued before New Hampshire’s highest court that a non-biological lesbian mother should be recognized as a parent.
+During his time at GLAD, Janson has been deeply involved in the breadth of GLAD’s work, including the rights of LGBT elders, marriage and family law, employment benefits, and transgender rights.
+He served on the legal teams for GLAD’s two federal challenges to DOMA, GLAD’s class action suit against Walmart, and the successful asylum case of Ugandan activist John Abdallah Wambere.
+In 2012, in In re Madelyn B, Janson successfully argued before New Hampshire’s highest court that a non-biological lesbian mother should be recognized as a parent.

-Before coming to GLAD, Janson worked as an attorney with Tri-City Community Action Program, a multi-service anti-poverty organization where he provided legal services to low-income people.
-He also worked as an associate at the litigation law firm of Quinn Emanuel Urquhart & Sullivan in San Francisco.
-Janson has served on the ABA’s Commission on Sexual Orientation and Gender Identity and on the Legal Committee of the World Professional Association for Transgender Health.
+Prior to GLAD, Janson worked as an attorney with the anti-poverty organization Tri-City Community Action Program, and as an associate at Quinn Emanuel Urquhart & Sullivan.
+Janson has served on the ABA’s Commission on Sexual Orientation and Gender Identity and the Legal Committee of the World Professional Association for Transgender Health.
 He currently serves on the Advisory Board of History UnErased, Inc.

 Janson Wu is a graduate of Harvard College and Harvard Law School.
 He was a 21st Century Fellow with the Pipeline Project, a program dedicated to cultivating leadership among LGBT people of color.